jamesdhope/waggle/README.md

      - Equal reward for any interaction (+0.2)
      - Rewards for gathering information (+0.2 per term)

-## Implementation Details
+### Example Implementation Details

-### Reward-Based Decision Making

-The agents use their reward functions to make decisions about who to interact with:
+The example demonstrates how to use reward functions to create natural interaction patterns:

 ```python
 # Calculate potential rewards for different responses